-EMULATION: Emulation features are available for IBM System/360 and 370 DOS and for Sperry Univac Series 70 TDOS and DOS through the Spectra Mode of Operation (SMOOTH) hardware.
+EMULATION: Emulation features are available for IBM System/360 and /370 DOS and for Sperry Univac Series 70 TDOS and DOS through the Spectra Mode of Operation (SMOOTH) hardware.

 CONSOLE: The 90/60 system console consists of a keyboard with operator controls and a Uniscope 100 CRT display unit.
 The standard mode of operation provides for display of messages on the CRT screen; hard copy is provided by the console printer as an optional feature under VS/9, but is required for operation under OS/4.
 Under VS/9, those error messages which are printed on the console printer with OS/4 are written on direct-access storage for subsequent high-speed printing at the system manager's convenience.
-The hard-copy console printer operates at up to 30 cps and connects to the processor via the multiplexer channel; it uses one physical controller connection on the multiple channel switch to operate on a selector channel for diagnostic purposes if required.
+The hard copy console printer operates at up to 30 cps and connects to the processor via the multiplexer channel; it uses one physical controller connection on the multiplexer.
+The system console can be switched by the multiple channel switch to operate on a selector channel for diagnostic purposes if required.